andresdominguez/jsToolbox/README.md

 ### Go to view (Alt V)

 Jump between the javascript file and the view.
-You can configura the patterns under:
+You can configure the patterns
+under:

 Settings > JS Tollbox